You are here: Urology Textbook > Kidneys > Acute pyelonephritis > Definition and epidemiology

 Definition of Acute Pyelonephritis

-Acute pyelonephritis is a bacterial infection of the renal pelvis and the renal parenchyma with fever, flank pain and bacteriuria.
-Since bacterial infection of the kidney cannot be proven, acute pyelonephritis is defined clinically as a urinary tract infection with flank pain, flank tenderness and/or fever.
+Acute pyelonephritis is a bacterial infection of the renal pelvis and the renal parenchyma with fever, flank pain, and bacteriuria.
+Standard laboratory tests cannot prove bacterial infection of the kidney; acute pyelonephritis is defined clinically as a urinary tract infection with flank pain, flank tenderness, or fever.

 Uncomplicated pyelonephritis:

-Acute pyelonephritis limited to non-pregnant women before the menopause, without anatomical or functional abnormalities of the urinary tract or infection-promoting comorbidities.
+Acute pyelonephritis limited to non-pregnant women before menopause, without anatomical or functional abnormalities of the urinary tract, or infection-promoting comorbidities.

 Complicated pyelonephritis:

-All patients with pyelonephritis, which cannot be classified as uncomplicated: in males or pregnant women, presence of anatomical deformities, bladder catheter, renal disease or infection-promoting comorbidities.
+All patients with pyelonephritis, which is not classified as uncomplicated: in males or pregnant women, patients with anatomical deformities, bladder catheter, renal disease or infection-promoting comorbidities.

 Etiology (Causes) of Pyelonephritis